learningdebunked/SystemDesignFundamentals/README.md

             ** NTP is a mechanism to synchronize clocks .
 Allows the computer clock to be adjusted according to the time reported by group of servers.
-               These servers inturn get time from a GPS receiver ** NTP allows the clock rate to be speeded up or showed down by 0.05%
+               These servers inturn get time from a GPS receiver ** NTP allows the clock rate to be speeded up or showed down by 0.05% ** Different kinds of clocks
+                   ** Time of the day clock : Usually syncrhonized with NTP ** Monotonic clock: In distributed systems using a monotonic clock for elapsed time is usually fine because it doesn't assume any synchronization b/w diff node's clocks
+            ** Quartz clock in a computer is not very accurate it drifts ( runs faster or slower ) ** Clock drift varies depending on the temparature of the machine ** Google assumes a clock drift of 200 PPM ( parts per million), equivalent to 6ms drift for a clock that is synchronized every 30s or 17s drift that is synchronized once a day ** Software must be designed on the assumption that network will occassionally be faulty and s/w must handle such faults gracefully.
+The same is true with clocks although they work quite well  most of the time.
+Robust software needs to be prepared to deal with incorrect clocks
+    ** If you use Software that requires synchronized clocks it is essential that you also carefully monitor the clock offset b/w all the machines
+    ** Logical clocks: Based on incrementing counters rather than oscillating quartz crystal are safer alternatives for ordering events